 The BCIN (Building Code Identification Number) is a unique number required on all drawings submitted for a building permit in Ontario, Canada.
 It may also be used when corresponding with the Ontario Ministry of Municipal Affairs and Housing regarding any building-related work that may require a qualified firm or designer.

-(Plan #126-1909) is designed with the Canadian homeowner in mind.
-These house designers are also able to provide a BCIN for this and their other Canadian house plans
+This modern farmhouse (Plan #126-1909) is designed with the Canadian homeowner in mind.
+These house designers are also able to provide a BCIN for this and their other Canadian house plans.

 Why It’s a Requirement and Who Needs it?

 The purpose of the BCIN is to ensure that construction in Ontario, Canada, is safe and up to code.

 The following professionals and businesses are required to be qualified and registered with the Ontario Ministry of Municipal Affairs:

 building officials (this includes on-site inspectors)

 certain classes of designers

 There are strict standards in place to provide the BCIN on construction drawings and be able to inspect those buildings.